-In Lesson 8, we have understood the concept of data and learned how Visual Basic 2015 classifies various data types.
-Now, we shall learn how to store the data and how to declare them.
-Visual Basic 2015 data can be stored as variables or as constants.
+In lesson 8, we have understood the concept of data and learned about how to manage them in Visual Basic 2017.
+In this lesson, we will learn how to store the data and how to declare them.
+In Visual Basic 2017, data can be stored as variables or as constants.
 Variables are like mailboxes in the post office.
 The content of the variable changes every now and then, just like the mailboxes.
-In actual fact, variables are the specific areas allocated by the computer memory to store data.
+In Visual Basic 2017, variables are the specific areas allocated by the computer memory to store data.

-Just like the mailboxes, each variable must be given a name.
-In order to name a variable in VB 2015, you need to follow a set of rules.The following are the rules when naming the variables in Visual Basic 2015:
+Like the mailboxes, each variable must be assigned a name.
+To name a variable in Visual Basic 2017, you need to follow a set of rules as follows:

 Some examples of valid and invalid variable names are displayed in Table 9.1